Phase transitions induced by standard and predetermined measurements in transmon arrays: Trajectory-averaged observables for replicas

 We can see this more clearly by studying the case of measurements that are projected to $n=1$ at each position, whose entropy is given by

 with $f_n^{ps}(L) < f_n(L)$.
-We have computed this quantity explicitly up to the second order where in the denominator is the function $f_2 (L)=4(L-1)$ which accounts for the states that do not vanish in the inner product with $\braket{I | \phi}$ and in the numerator the function $f_2^{ps}(L)=4(L-1)-4$ which accounts for those states that do not vanish when permuted $\bra{I} \hat{C}_{L/2}^{(2)} \ket{\phi}$.
+We have computed this quantity explicitly up to the second order where in the denominator is the function $f_2 (L)=2(L-1)$ which accounts for the states that do not vanish in the inner product with $\braket{I | \phi}$ and in the numerator the function $f_2^{ps}(L)=2(L-1)-4$ which accounts for those states that do not vanish when permuted $\bra{I} \hat{C}_{L/2}^{(2)} \ket{\phi}$.
 Note that these results are the same for every system's size.
-The reason is that up to second-order there can be two different types of states no matter which is the size of the system: the ground state and states produced by hoppings in different blocks.
+The reason is that up to the second-order there can be two different types of states no matter the size of the system: the ground state and states produced by hoppings in different blocks.
 But at the fourth order, new states appear, some of them shared by every system size but others that are not present in $L=2$, and those are the states with two hoppings in different positions in different blocks.
 We can see this explicitly (without taking into account all the permutations within blocks and hoppings)

 where we can see that new states~\eqref{volume_new_states} appear for $L \geq 4$.
-Note that this new states has an unperturbed energy of $E_\beta^{(0)}=4$, different to the $E_\alpha^{(0)}=2$ of the previous states.
+Note that this new states has an unperturbed energy of $E_\beta^{(0)}=4$, different to the $E_\alpha^{(0)}=2\Gamma$ of the previous states.
 This implies that at the fourth order, the entropy of the system of $L \geq 4$ will include new terms in the numerator and denominator of~\eqref{entropy_volume} such that

-Therefore, it is expected that the entropy of $L=2$ to be smaller than the rest of the system's sizes.
-We can think inductively that the same phenomenon is going to happen at the sixth order between $L=4$ and $L \geq 6$, and so on.
-Note, however, that this analysis is performed for a non-physical measurement since for the \textit{predetermined} measurements the calculations become quite complicated due to the use of a bi-orthogonal basis.
+Therefore, it is expected that the entropy for $L=2$ will be smaller than for other system sizes.
+We can infer inductively that a similar phenomenon will occur at the sixth order between $L=4$ and $L \geq 6$, and so forth.
+It is important to note that this analysis pertains to a non-physical measurement, as the calculations for \textit{feedback} measurements become considerably more complex due to the need for a bi-orthogonal basis.